sentinl/sentinl/docs/FAQ.md

 ---

 ##### Reports are not being generated.
 Why?
-SENTINL uses either `node-horseman` or `puppeteer` to generate reports.
-The `node-horseman` NPM module requires PhantomJS to be installed on the system running KaaE and Reports, and `puppeteer` requires Chrome.
-The default engine used is `puppeteer`, but this can be changed to `horseman` with the `sentinl.settings.report.engine` configuration property.
+SENTINL uses `puppeteer` to generate reports.
+The `puppeteer` requires Chrome or Chromium.
+Refer to [puppeteer trouobleshooting](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md) page if you have any problem.

 ---